It's Not Just Salt, Sugar, Fat: Study Finds Ultra-Processed Foods Drive Weight Gain

 For example, when the participants were eating the unprocessed diet, they had higher levels of an appetite-suppressing hormone called PYY, which is secreted by the gut, and lower levels of ghrelin, a hunger hormone, which might explain why they ate fewer calories.
 On the ultra-processed diet, these hormonal changes flipped, so participants had lower levels of the appetite-suppressing hormone and higher levels of the hunger hormone.

 Another interesting finding: Both groups ate about the same amount of protein, but those on the ultra-processed diet ate a lot more carbs and fat.
 There is a concept, called the protein leverage hypothesis, that suggests that people will eat until they've met their protein needs.
 Hall says that this seems to be the case in this study and it partially explains the difference in calorie consumption they found.
-Even though the meals were matched for calories and nutrients, including protein, the ultra-processed meals were more calorie-dense per bite.
+Even though the meals were matched for calories and nutrients, including protein, the ultra-processed meals were more calorie dense per bite.
 In part, that's because ultra-processed foods tend to be low in fiber, so researchers had to add fiber to the beverages served as part of these meals to match the fiber content of the unprocessed diet.
 That means participants on the ultra-processed diet might have had to munch through more carbs and fat to hit their protein needs.

 And one last finding of note: People ate much faster — both in terms of grams per minute and calories per minute — on the ultra-processed diet.
 Hall says it might be that, because the ultra-processed foods tended to be softer and easier to chew, people devoured them more quickly, so they didn't give their gastrointestinal tracts enough time to signal to their brains that they were full and ended up overeating.

 Hall says his findings have implications for the diet wars — vegan versus low-carb or low-fat diets.
 "They all have something in common. ...
 Proponents of healthy versions of those diets suggest that people cut out ultra-processed foods."
-He says that elimination might account for at least part of the success that people have on these diets.
+He says that this elimination might account for at least part of the success that people have on these diets.

 Popkin says the take-home message for consumers is, "We should try to eat as much real food as we can.
 That can be plant food.
 It can be animal food.
 It can be beef, pork, chicken, fish or vegetables and fruits.
 And one has to be very careful once one begins to go into other kinds of food."